jennazenk/truffle-melon/thoughts.md

 <h3>(v) Thoughts for improvement</h3> <br>
 I wish to pursue this project, and the following are the main improvements I want to perform on it:<br>
 	- Get the contract instanciation at the provided address to work with truffle-contract, so that I can use my Meteor+Truffle implementation.<br>
-	- Pursue the implementation of the trade functionnality (makeOffer function)<br>
+	- Pursue the implementation of the trade functionnality (makeOffer function).<br>
 	- Improve the UX/design, maybe use something like LESS. <br>

 Please let me know if you have any questions, I would be more than happy to discuss my approach and the challenges I encountered!
 Thank you again for sending over such an interesting exercise!